Shnezzin/breitbandmessung/README.md

 ```
 wget -O - https://raw.githubusercontent.com/shneezin/breitbandmessung/master/merge.sh | bash
 ```

+## New Features

+### Prometheus Support
+The script now supports pushing metrics to Prometheus via a Pushgateway.
+Configure the `[prometheus]` section in your config.cfg:
+- `gateway`: URL of your Prometheus Pushgateway
+- `job`: Job name for the metrics (default: breitbandmessung)
+- `instance`: Instance identifier (default: default)

+### Automatic Firefox Profile Cleanup
+The script now automatically cleans up Firefox profiles in `/tmp` after each run to prevent disk space issues that could accumulate over time.

+### Export Directory Creation
+The script automatically creates the `/export` directory if it doesn't exist, ensuring measurement results are properly saved.

+### Fixed Cron Scheduling
+Fixed issues with cron scheduling where escaped asterisks in the cron expression caused measurements to run every minute instead of the configured schedule.

+## Configuration Examples

+### Cron Schedule Examples
+- `0 */2 * * *` - Every 2 hours at minute 0
+- `47 3 * * *` - Every day at 3:47 AM
+- `0 9,17 * * 1-5` - At 9:00 AM and 5:00 PM on weekdays

+**Note**: Do not escape asterisks with backslashes in the cron configuration.

 Thanks to shiaky for the idea on this project.
 You can find his repo [here](https://github.com/shiaky/breitbandmessung)